JosephDuffy/aorus-pro-wifi-z390-hack/README.md

 - Boot
   - Preferred Operating Mode: Advanced Mode

 Note that CSM Support is left as enabled; disabling CSM Support causes a boot hang on reboot.
-For more infomation see [Issue #1](https://github.com/JosephDuffy/aorus-pro-wifi-z390-hack/issues/1).
+For more information see [Issue #1](https://github.com/JosephDuffy/aorus-pro-wifi-z390-hack/issues/1).

 Boot in to OpenCore and use Modified GRUB Shell.
 Run `setup_var_3 0x5C1 0x00` to remove CFG Lock (MSR 0xE2 write protection).
 Reboot.